surosh-khaliqi/it-infrastructure-portfolio-lab/phase1-network/02-build-log.md

 Post-install: renamed from default `WIN-JSN217VPG71` to `SRV-S1-SERVERS`.
 Static IP set via Server Manager: `10.10.12.10` / `255.255.255.0` / gateway `10.10.12.1`.
 Confirmed via
 `ipconfig /all` and `hostname`.
-Windows Firewall disabled for all profiles.
+Windows Firewall was disabled during Phase 1 testing and was re-enabled later in the project with scoped rules.

 ![SRV-S1-SERVERS ipconfig](screenshots/phase1-09-srvs1servers-ipconfig.png)